Coconut Cream Pie

 - ¾ cup granulated sugar

-- 2 tablespoons all-purpose flour, packed
+- 2 tablespoons (packed) all-purpose flour

-- 2 tablespoons cornstarch, packed
+- 2 tablespoons (packed) cornstarch

 - Pinch salt

-- 1½ tablespoons Malibu Rum (coconut-flavored rum)
+- 1½ tablespoons Malibu Rum or light rum (coconut-flavored rum)

-- 5 tablespoons Cream of Coconut (stir well before using)
+- 5 tablespoons Cream of Coconut, stir well before using

-- 1 cup unsweetened coconut milk (stir well before using)
+- 1 cup unsweetened coconut milk, stir well before using

 - 1 cup whole milk